AkiyamaKunka/rtconfer-whiteboard/README.md

 ## ⚙️ Feature Hightlight

 * 💻 Live Streaming: engaging experience for group real-time online video streaming within whiteboard.
-* 📈 RICH-MEDIA CANVAS: Our Rich-Media web canvas enables you to work the way you want to.
-Unleash your creativity, plan projects from all angles, and create centralized hubs of information to keep everyone in the loop.
+* 📈 Rich-media Canvas: Our Rich-Media web canvas enables you to work the way you want to, keep everyone in the loop.
 * 📑 MEETINGS + WORKSHOPS: Whether your teams are colocated, distributed, or fully remote, Run productive, engaging online remote meetings and workshops with your team.
 * 👥 TEAM & SESSIONS: No matter when, you can easily create teams and manage them.
 View your historical meetings and resume them at any time.
 It's time to be a leader, make team productive, collaborative and efficient.